 One evening Yorkshire police inspector Ronald Craven is returning home with his 21-year-old daughter Emma when a man steps out with a shotgun.
 Emma is hit and killed as the man fires at them.
 In the aftermath, Craven’s police colleagues follow leads, believing it was a revenge killing by IRA paramilitaries from when Craven was stationed in Northern Ireland.
 However, as Craven examines Emma’s things, he uncovers disturbing truths about her involvement with the anti-nuclear group Gaia, including that her dead body is suffused with radiation.
 In London, Craven is contacted by shadowy men attached to the prime minister’s office who inform him that Emma was part of a group that broke into the nuclear power plant at Northmoor, seeking proof that the company was illicitly processing weapons grade plutonium.
 All the others with Emma’s group have been killed.
 As Craven becomes drawn into a labyrinthine conspiracy involving the government, the CIA and nuclear power industry, his police colleagues believe that his sanity is fraying and that explanations are more mundane.
 As a government enquiry is held over a bid by the powerful Fusion Corporation of Kansas to buy Northmoor, Craven and CIA agent Darius Jedburgh realize that the only way to bring the truth to light is to break into Northmoor themselves and return with the plutonium as evidence.

 Edge of Darkness is one of the genuine landmarks of British television.
-It sits up there with a handful of other mini-series – Brideshead Revisited (1981), The Boys from the Blackstuff (1982), The Singing Detective (1986) – that were the absolute pinnacle of British televised art during the 1980s, something that seems to have fallen into decline since.
+It sits up there with a handful of other mini-series – Brideshead Revisited (1981), The Boys from the Blackstuff (1982), The Jewel in the Crown (1984), The Singing Detective (1986) – that were the absolute pinnacle of British televised art during the 1980s, something that seems to have fallen into decline since.
 Edge of Darkness was originally aired in six one-hour episodes but has been compiled in various different combinations since then.
 It won that year’s BAFTA for Best Drama Series/Serial and Best Actor for Bob Peck, along with four other wins and a further five nominations.

 On the dvd extras, writer Troy Kennedy-Martin explains how Edge of Darkness he began writing the project in response to then conservative Prime Minister Margaret Thatcher’s policies.
 He wrote more as an attempt to voice his frustration than with any clear idea that the series would end up being made.
 As such, Edge of Darkness is a snapshot of the zeitgeist of the English nation in the early-to-mid-1980s.
 Troy Kennedy-Martin touches all the hot button issues of the day – the Thatcher government (there are even images from news broadcasts on tv of Mrs Thatcher defending the use of the nuclear deterrent), the government’s shadowy backroom deals with American corporations, Mrs Thatcher’s crushing of the miner’s strike in the mid-1980s, student political activism, the CND (Campaign for Nuclear Disarmament) and the high-profile women’s protest camp established outside the Greenham Common airfield where nuclear weapons were being stored, the prototypic environmentalist movement, Ronald Reagan’s Star Wars defence initiative, as well as Irish Republican terrorism in the background.
 That a mini-series can manage to cram so much political commentary in and still be compulsively watchable and not preachy didacticism is all to Troy Kennedy-Martin’s credit.